polaris-slo-cloud/polaris-demos/resource-consumer-efficiency-demo/prerequisites/README.md

     polaris-cli deploy resource-efficiency-slo-controller
     ```

+6. Navigate to your Grafana instance in your browser and import the resource-efficiency dashboard from [./5-resource-efficiency-grafana-dashboard.json](./5-resource-efficiency-grafana-dashboard.json).

 This is the resource efficiency query that can be used with the Prometheus UI:
 ```
 # Example query for pods of the "resource-consumer" deployment in the "resource-consumer-demo" namespace.